khoivm/unios-technical-exercise/README.md

 ### For Interviewees

 If you are undertaking this exercise as part of a an interview, you may have been provided with a different set of exercises from those listed above.
 Additionally, please take some time to look over the codebase as a whole aside from the exercise tasks.
-We will be interested in hearing your opinions ideas surrounding this codebase including:
+We will be interested in hearing your opinions and ideas surrounding this codebase including:

 -   aspects of the codebase that you like or dislike, and the reasons why
 -   any facets of the solution architecture that you would change or that you feel could be improved
 -   any commentary on style, tech-stack, libraries used, etc.
+-   any changes that you would personally make to the application as a whole

 ### Contact